 Fast Food Horror Stories: You Won’t Believe What Was in This Restaurant’s Burgers

 An estimated 80% of Americans consume fast food monthly.
-We assume restaurants follow FDA-approved health and sanitation laws.
-However, many break these codes, resulting in horror stories.
+We assume restaurants follow FDA-approved sanitation laws.
+However, many break these codes.
 You won’t believe the scandals these chains created, especially the disgusting ingredient found in McDonald’s burgers (page 9).

 1. Subway’s chicken sandwich is actually soy